Updated: February 18th, 2023

 These are some of the best summer camps in West Virginia, where kids can spend the summer trying new things and learning life skills.

 Camp Hidden Meadows offers amazing summer camps for students in grades 1st through 11th that feel like a home away from home.
 Secluded in the Allegheny Mountains, it takes children out of their busy lives and into a serene cabin out in these peaceful and beautiful mountains.

 There are many different types of activities set for all ages, so kids can push themselves to learn in a brand new environment and take home skills they’ll keep with them for a lifetime!
 There are water activities like canoeing, kayaking, paddle boarding, and white water rafting.
 Other land activities at their recreational facilities include outdoor expeditions, horseback riding, hiking, beach volleyball, yoga, ultimate frisbee, fitness, creative arts, and much more!

 Children are given the ability to choose what they want to do at camp.
 And with over 65 different activities, they can find the ones they like or try new things.
 You can sign them up for one-week, two-week, and four-week overnight camps from June to August.
-Camp Hidden Meadows has traditional overnight camps, specialty camps focusing on horseback riding, fly fishing clinics, and a counselor-in-training program where future camp counselors can build leadership skills.
+Camp Hidden Meadows also has specialty camps focusing on horseback riding, fly fishing clinics, and a counselor-in-training program where future camp counselors can build leadership skills.

 Camp Kno-Koma is a safe haven for children with diabetes, where they can enjoy a traditional summer camp experience.
 They spend the summer doing fun things with other children just like them.
 The residential camps are close to Anthony, WV, and held in the Monongahela National Forest, providing campers with an immersive outdoor experience.